ULHPC/ulhpc-docs/docs/hpc-schools.md

 ### Next planned sessions

-- Dec.
-2023, 7th and 8th, MSA and MNO Belval campus
-	- Dec 7th - CB-MAI-SAVOIR 3.180 (morning) and 3.190 (afternoon)
-	- Dec 8th - CB-MAI-NOMBRE 1.010
-- Jan.
-2024, 18th and 19th, MNO - Belval campus - CB-MAI-NOMBRE 1.010
+Limited spots available per session (usually 30 max).

-- Currently there are no other sessions planned.
-Future sessions will be announced here.
-Please wait for announcements or contact the HPC team via [email](mailto:hpc-school-for-beginners@uni.lu) to express your interest.
+- No planed sessions at the moment.
+Future sessions will be announced here, please wait for announcements or contact the HPC team via [email](mailto:hpc-school-for-beginners@uni.lu) to express your interest.

-Limited spots available (usually 30 max).

 ### First day – Jupyter notebook on ULHPC / profiling efficient usage of Numpy